louiswng/louiswng.github.io/_pages/about.md

 # About me ([CV](http://louiswng.github.io/files/cv_en.pdf)|[简历](http://louiswng.github.io/files/cv_zh.pdf))

 * I am currently a MPhil candidate in the Department of Computer Science, The University of Hong Kong (HKU), and I will receive my MPhil's degree in Sep.
 2024.<br>
-* I am also do research at [Data Intelligence Lab](https://sites.google.com/view/chaoh/group-join-us?authuser=0), the University of Hong Kong, under the supervision of [Dr. Chao Huang](https://sites.google.com/view/chaoh).<br>
+* I am also do research at [Data Intelligence Lab](https://sites.google.com/view/chaoh/group-join-us?authuser=0), the University of Hong Kong, under the supervision of [Prof. Chao Huang](https://sites.google.com/view/chaoh).<br>

 # Recent News